lambdaclass/era_vm/docs/zksync-era-integration.md

 #### Storage Write Behavior

 During a storage_write, we first check if the slot is free.
 If it is, a "warm" refund is given.
 Otherwise, we calculate the pubdata cost—the current price for writing to storage.
 If the key has been written to before, we only pay the difference between the new price and the previously paid amount (this difference is what we track as `pubdata_costs`).
-Notice that of this difference is negative (i.e the new price is lower that what has already been paid), then they cost becomes free of charge, but it doesn't actually result in a refund.
+Notice that this difference is negative (i.e the new price is lower that what has already been paid), then the cost becomes free of charge, but it doesn't actually result in a refund.
 Additionally, if the key has been written to before, a "warm" refund is provided.
 If the key has only been read before and is now being written to, a "cold" write refund is given.

 #### What Defines a Free Slot?